mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Define the list of available reference tables for <strong>extract tasks</strong>.</p>
 </td>
 <td valign="top" width="400pxl">
-<p>Populate this translation for each LU.
-A separate record must be created for each reference table.</p>
+<p>Populate this translation for each reference table.
+A separate record must be created for each reference table.
+Set the LU name on each record.</p>
 </td>
 </tr>
 <tr>